tikrimi/new-empty-typescript-project/README.md

 # New empty TypeScript project
-You need to start a new TypeScript project... just clone that repository or use as template.
+You need to start a new TypeScript project... just clone that repository or use it as template.

 But you can also do it by yourself: